nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-warning">
 **:warning: Warning:** <br>
-* This action is irreversible, therefore do proceed with caution!
+* This action is irreversible.
+Please proceed with caution.
 </div>

 [Back to the Table of Contents](#table-of-contents)